VNA vs PACS: Key Differences, Use Cases, and When to Use Both

 Steps in the Transition Process

-- Identify data volumes, formats, and integration points with other systems like EMRs or RIS.
+• Identify data volumes, formats, and integration points with other systems, such as EMRs or RISs.

-- Extract imaging data from proprietary PACS systems and convert it into standardized formats like DICOM.
+• Extract imaging data from proprietary PACS systems and convert it to standardized formats such as DICOM.

-- Use advanced tools to validate data integrity during the migration process, providing no loss or corruption of files.
+• Use advanced tools to validate data integrity during the migration process, ensuring no file loss or corruption.

-- Train healthcare professionals and IT staff to use the VNA system, focusing on data access, workflow adjustments, and resolving potential issues.
+• Train healthcare professionals and IT staff to use the VNA system, focusing on data access, workflow adjustments, and the resolution of potential issues.

 Benefits of Moving to VNA